presswizards/cloudflare-fail2ban-sync/README.md

 - Then unban it, and reload the IP Access Rules page after 15-30 seconds, and it should be deleted, like magic!

+### Note: Cloudfare's web UI seems to display the IP Access Rules inconsistently, showing only 1 rule, or 10, etc... reloading seems to help.
+It also seems to display only 100 maximum, even though via the API I've verified there are more than 100 rules, so the new ones are at the top.
+You can add additional rules using their Web UI, but editing is buggy, it displays a 404 Not Found, maybe because the rules are being cached or updated.

 ## Advanced

 Edit the notes line to customize the rule description displayed in Cloudflare: